abenjamin09/2022-07-07-Jekyll-Site/index.markdown

 ### Heart Rate vs Average Intensity

-After that, I visualized the data from user 6 on 2016-04-16 from 7AM to 8PM to show how his heart rate varied along with his average intensity.
+Next, I visualized the data from user 6 on 2016-04-16 from 7AM to 8PM to show how heart rate varied along with average intensity.
 The graphs look similar indicating a strong relationship.
-This relationship is reinforced by a correlation coefficient of **0.878** measured between heart rate and average intensity.
+This relationship is reinforced by a correlation coefficient of **0.878** between heart rate and average intensity.

 ![Heart Rate Plot](/assets/images/heart_rate_plot_final.jpg)